makumbi/makumbi.github.io/content/blog/2016/roller-coaster-of-emotions.md

 The only fitting description for today would be roller-coaster of emotions.
 The day began in unexpected fashion.
 I woke up bright and early at around 830 just in time for the Chelsea verse Cristal Palace.
-Embarking on a new day my mind was empty free of any outside problems, the only objective at the time was to brash my teeth, walk downstairs to the sitting room and connect my laptop to the television and live stream the game.
+Embarking on a new day my mind was empty free of any outside problems, the only objective at the time was to brush my teeth, walk downstairs to the sitting room and connect my laptop to the television and live stream the game.
 Feeling a bit hungry walked into the kitchen finding mom cleaning the dishes.
 Politely greeted her and acquired on if she had good sleep.
 To my surprise, she was in a terrible mood (as though the whole night she had been playing with random thoughts, juggling trying to make out all